MaheenNaseem/100-Days-of-Code-Python-Challenge/Day 42/README.md

-# Day 42 - Web Foundation - Intermeidate HTML
+# Day 42 - Web Foundation - Intermediate HTML
 Included HTML Boilerplate explaination and more on HTML tags such as:
 1. List Elements
 2. Nesting and Indentations